 The comment period on the May 7 notice closed on July 6, 2007.
-The comments, as well as written comments submitted at the public meetings and transcripts of those public meetings were posted on the Department's website in order to facilitate public review.
+The Department also held a series of public meetings on the May 7 notice.17 All timely filed comments, as well as written comments submitted at the public meetings and transcripts of those public meetings were posted on the Department's Web site in order to facilitate public review.
 In addition, the Department consulted with each of the States within the two draft National Corridors,18 as well as with the Regional Entities that have authority within the draft National Corridors.19